techiaith/lecsicon-cymraeg-bangor/README.md

 # The Bangor Welsh Lexicon

 This is a comprehensive lexicon of Welsh forms, their corresponding lemmas (= base forms), their parts of speech and morphological features, freely released under the CC0 license in the hope that it will stimulate the development of Welsh language technologies.
+The Lexicon was updated with over 1500 new forms (including ‘nanowyddoniaeth’, ‘bragmataidd’ and ‘chamgarcharu’) in October 2021, mainly to incorporate words from standard Welsh terms.

 The source of the data is the Welsh lexicon designed for use within Cysill, the popular Welsh spelling and grammar checker created at Bangor University.
 In releasing this resource, we have converted the data from a complex format designed to cope with the memory limitations of 90s computers to a fuller format that is more manageable and easier to read.
+In addition, we have added a number of wordforms that have appeared more recently in the language, using our language corpora as a source (for more information, see *Welsh Word2vec model: vector representation of the semantic correlation of Welsh words based on their embeddings within an enormous Welsh corpus* (Prys and Watkins, 2021:86-106)).

 The file is organized with one wordform per line, along with the lemma, part of speech, and morphological features.